dawaedina27/DIY-Solar-Generator/README.md

 Solar charge controller — This component prevents your battery from overcharging by regulating the voltage and current levels coming from the solar panel.

+Battery maintainer — A battery maintainer is a small battery charger that supplies your battery with a small amount of electricity when it stays inactive for long periods.

+AC power inlet — This is the external inlet on the hard case.

+LED flood light — Fit your generator with powerful and reliable LED floodlights so you can use it as a light source around your campsite, boat, etc., or during a power outage at home.

 #Steps/ Instructions on Building a DIY Solar Generator